The Authority of the Believer | Here's How to USE It!

 •• Now let's look at some encouraging biblical examples of Christ's authority working effectively in the lives of believers.

-•• This Samaritan woman was herself a brand-new believer.
+- •• This Samaritan woman was herself a brand-new believer.
 But there was already within her as a believer the ability to say to her townspeople, "Come and see.
 Could this be the Messiah?"
 And they did come and hear Jesus speak, and many became believers in Christ, in great measure "because of the woman's testimony".
 This woman, not knowing theology, simply shared what faith she had, and souls were gathered to Jesus.
 If she could do this, so can we.
 Why?
-Because Jesus Christ has given us power and authority to minister for Him here on earth.
+Because Jesus Christ has given us power from God and the authority to minister for Him with that delegated power here on earth.

-•• It is the privilege of all believers ("them that believe") to lay hands on the sick and see them healed.
-In the churches that I pastored, I always invited the congregation to participate in the post-service ministry, including praying for the sick.
+- •• It is the privilege of all believers ("them that believe") to lay hands on the sick and see them healed.
+In the churches that I pastored, I always invited the congregation to participate in the post-service ministry, including praying for the healing of the sick.
 Among them might very well be some with the Holy Spirit-given "gifts of healing" (1 Corinthians 12:9).

 •• As a pastor in Pentecostal churches I have seen literally hundreds of Spirit-filled believers, young and old, men and women, being used in the gifts of the Holy Spirit.
-Not just pastors and elders, but the members of the church broadly — born-again Christians, aware of the authority Jesus has given believers, and finding the source of spiritual power in the baptism with the Holy Spirit.
+Not just pastors and elders of the church, but the members of the church broadly — born-again Christians, aware of the authority Jesus has given believers to use, and finding the source of spiritual power in the baptism with the Holy Spirit.

 Matthew 7:19-20 Then the disciples came to Jesus in private and asked, “Why couldn’t we drive it out?”
 He replied, “Because you have so little faith.
 Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move.
 Nothing will be impossible for you.”